-(b) Monthly Purchase Limit
+(b) Thirty (30) Day Purchase Limit

 This limit is set by the department with the required approval of GSD and the Auditor-Controller's Office.
-The billing cycle runs from the 22nd of each month to the 21st of the following month.
+The thirty-day billing cycle runs from the 22nd of each month to the 21st of the following month.